 We’re excited to share the latest grantees for the G4GC Love Is Healing COVID-19 Response Fund with you today.

-We’ve now awarded more than 1.5 million dollars to 85 organizations serving girls of color and gender expansive youth of color across 26 states and the District of Columbia.
+We’ve now awarded more than 1.5 million dollars to more than 80 organizations serving girls of color and gender expansive youth of color across 26 states and the District of Columbia.

 G4GC’s Love is Healing COVID-19 Response Fund Grantees– Rounds 3 and 4: